-FCS CKM.1/DH PACE, FCS CKM.1/CA
+FCS\CKM.1/DH\PACE, FCS\CKM.1/CA

-FCS CKM.4 Cryptographic key destruction:]; fulfilled by
+FCS\CKM.4 Cryptographic key destruction: ]; fulfilled by

-FCS CKM.4.

-FCS COP.1.1/ CA MAC
+FCS\CKM.4.

-The TSF shall perform secure messaging - message authentica- tion code43 in accordance with a specified cryptographic algorithm CMAC, Retail-MAC44 and cryptographic key sizes 112, 128, 192 or 256 bit45 that meet the following: compliant to [ICAOSAC]46.
+FCS\COP.1.1/ CA MAC The TSF shall perform secure messaging - message authentication code in accordance with a specified cryptographic algorithm CMAC, Retail-MAC and cryptographic key sizes 112, 128, 192 or 256 bit that meet the following: compliant to [ICAOSAC].

-191 Application Note 32: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with message authentication code over transmitted data.
-The related session keys are agreed between the TOE and the terminal as part of either the PACE protocol according to the FCS_CKM.1/DH_PACE (PACE-K{MAC}) or the Chip Authentication Protocol according to the FCS CKM.1/CA (CA-K{MAC}).
+Application Note 33: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with message authentication code over transmitted data.
+The related session keys are agreed between the TOE and the terminal as part of either the PACE protocol according to the FCS\CKM.1/DH\PACE (PACE-KMAC) or the Chip Authentication Protocol according to the FCS\CKM.1/CA (CA-KMAC).
 Note that in accordance with [EACTR, part 3 sections E.2 and A.2.4.1] the TDES (3DES) shall be used in Retail mode for secure messaging.
+Due to the fact that the Retail-MAC is not recommended any more by the BSI, this algorithm is applicable only to using EIS-AIP-BAC for legacy reasons of compliance.
+For all other terminal types being in the scope of the ST this algorithm is not applicable.

-192 FCS_RND.1 Quality metric for random numbers
+192 FCS\RND.1 Quality metric for random numbers

-FCS RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet the quality requirements for a DRG.4 generator according to [AIS31]47.
+FCS\RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet the quality requirements for a DRG.4 generator according to [AIS31].

-- Application Note 33: This requirement is specified in [AIS31] in more detail.
-The TOE implements a hybrid deterministic48 random number generator of the pre-defined class DRG.4 that provides the following security capabilities: - (DRG.4.1) The internal state of the RNG shall use PTRNG of class PTG.2 as random source49. - (DRG.4.2) The RNG provides forward secrecy. - (DRG.4.3) The RNG provides backward secrecy even if the current internal state is known.
+- Application Note 34: This requirement is specified in [AIS31] in more detail.
+The TOE implements a hybrid deterministic random number generator of the pre-defined class DRG.4 that provides the following security capabilities: - (DRG.4.1) The internal state of the RNG shall use PTRNG of class PTG.2 as random source. - (DRG.4.2) The RNG provides forward secrecy. - (DRG.4.3) The RNG provides backward secrecy even if the current internal state is known. - (DRG.4.4) The RNG provides enhanced forward secrecy on condition "session closed or aborted" .

-[[]selection: use PTRNG of class PTG.2 as random source, have [assignment: work factor], require [assignment: guess work]]
+[selection: use PTRNG of class PTG.2 as random source, have [assignment: work factor], require [assignment: guess work]]

-[[]assignment: list of cryptographic operations]
+43 [assignment: list of cryptographic operations]

-[[]assignment: cryptographic algorithm]
+44 [assignment: cryptographic algorithm]

-[[]assignment: cryptographic key sizes]/[selection: 112, 128, 192, 256] bit
+45 [assignment: cryptographic key sizes]/[selection: 112, 128, 192, 256] bit

-[[]assignment: list of standards]
+46 [assignment: list of standards]

-[[]assignment: a defined quality metric]
+47 [assignment: a defined quality metric]

-[[]selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic]
+&lt;sup>48 [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic]